Yannouille29/CubeSat_MTU/Reaction_Wheel_Improvement/README.md

 ### 3D_Simulation

-This directory includes KiCad files that are crucial for 3D simulation and modeling.
+This directory includes Solidwork files that are crucial for 3D modeling.
 To utilize these files:

-1. Ensure you have KiCad installed on your system.
+1. Ensure you have Solidwork installed on your system or another 3D visualisation tool.
-2. Open the files using KiCad to view and simulate the 3D model.
+2. Open the files using Solidwork to view the 3D model.

 ### Arduino